 Ewen Vernal [bass]: played in Deacon Blue until the 1994 break-up and now plays with Capercaillie.

 Graeme Kelling [guitar]: was a member of Deacon Blue until his death in 2004 from pancreatic cancer.
-There’s a dedication to him on the album cover of The Hipsters.
+There was a dedication to him on the album cover of The Hipsters.
 “He was the only one of us who was a true hipster,” Ricky says.
 “He was the cool guy with the Ray-Bans and the Katharine Hamnett jackets.
 He lived the life.
-It’s eight years since he died, and truly a day doesn’t pass without us thinking about him and very often talking about him and the stories that all come up.”
+Truly a day doesn’t pass without us thinking about him and very often talking about him and the stories that all come up.”